MacroUniverse/SLISCt/README.md

 Avoid using unsigned integer types as much as possible (this is also the google c++ style).

+Place a dot after Doub literals is prefered.

 === typedefs ===
 Int is int, Uint is unsigned int, Llong is 64-bit int, Doub is double, Comp is std::complex<double>, Char is char, Uchar is unsigned char, Ldoub is long double.
 Long is 64 bit integer by default, define _USE_Int_AS_LONG macro to use int instead.
 Use Long for vector/matrix index or loop variable etc.